A Step-by-Step Coding Tutorial to Implement GBrain: The Self-Wiring Memory Layer Built by Y Combinator’s Garry Tan for AI Agents

 From source RSS / original summaryAI agents start every session from zero — no memory of meetings, notes, or decisions.
 GBrain, the open-source memory layer Y Combinator's Garry Tan built to power his own OpenClaw and Hermes deployments, fixes that with a markdown-first knowledge graph that wires itself through regex inference, not LLM calls.
 This step-by-step coding tutorial walks through installing GBrain v0.
 38. 2.

-0, building a brain repo, running hybrid search, and connecting it to Claude Code via MCP — about 20 minutes, all terminal output captured live.
+0, building a brain repo, running hybrid search, and connecting it to Claude Code via — about 20 minutes, all terminal output captured live.
 The post A Step-by-Step Coding Tutorial to Implement GBrain: The Self-Wiring Memory Layer Built by Y Combinator’s Garry Tan for AI Agents appeared first on MarkTechPost.

 Want this in your inbox every morning?